mgechev/revive/README.md

 ![Default formatter](/assets/default-formatter.png)

-## Extension
+## Extensibility

 The tool can be extended with custom rules or formatters.
 This section contains additional information on how to implement such.

-**To extend the linter with a custom rule or a formatter you'll have to push it to this repository**.
+**To extend the linter with a custom rule or a formatter you'll have to push it to this repository or fork it**.
 This is due to the limited `-buildmode=plugin` support which [works only on Linux (with known issues)](https://golang.org/pkg/plugin/).

 ### Custom Rule